hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 problem is, interpreter won't allow to apply that parially applied function right away

-[19:30:36](#E-4wFnMdB3iNkSGe2cskUaqjuBXahZAS7r29KzwNqTw) <hiiamboris (NOT THIS ONE)>: so you need your own DSL that after getting a function from `do/next` tries `do/next` again, with that function Ì†ΩÌ∏â
+[19:30:36](#E-4wFnMdB3iNkSGe2cskUaqjuBXahZAS7r29KzwNqTw) <hiiamboris (NOT THIS ONE)>: so you need your own DSL that after getting a function from `do/next` tries `do/next` again, with that function üòâ

 [19:39:54](#WwkB6um1b_yy3EBCL3jGH4RkLk74b8zKHRcvWCRIgbQ) <hiiamboris (NOT THIS ONE)>:
 ```
 p-app: func ['f a][func [x] reduce [get f :a 'x]]
 fp: function [c [block!] /local x] [
 	until [
-		set/any 'x do/next c 'c					Ì†ΩÌ∏â eval next expr
+		set/any 'x do/next c 'c					üòâ eval next expr
-		if p [remove p  c: back c  p: none]		Ì†ΩÌ∏â remove previously inserted func
+		if p [remove p  c: back c  p: none]		üòâ remove previously inserted func
-		if any-function? :x [insert p: c :x]	Ì†ΩÌ∏â insert func
+		if any-function? :x [insert p: c :x]	üòâ insert func
 		tail? c
 	]
 	:x